-The 2009 Breitling Navitimer 125th Anniversary successfully mixes the brand’s signature bold styling with the legendary slide-rule bezel in a surprisingly compact 43 mm stainless steel case.
-Although I find some of its design elements puzzling to say the least (I am talking mostly about the “unique” Air Racer bracelet that, to my eyes, looks here like a set of polished 22-inch light alloy rims on a 1946 Cadillac Series 62 coupe: they do the job, but make an awkward impression), with the bracelet replaced for something more adequate the gadget will be a crown jewel in any collection of pilot’s watches.
+The 2009 Navitimer 125th Anniversary successfully mixes Breitling’s signature bold styling with the legendary slide-rule bezel in a surprisingly compact 43 mm stainless steel case.
+Although I find some of its design elements puzzling, to say the least (I am talking mostly about the “unique” Air Racer bracelet that, to my eyes, looks here like a set of polished 22-inch light-alloy rims on a 1946 Cadillac Series 62 coupe: they do the job, but make an awkward impression), with the bracelet replaced for something more adequate the gadget will be a crown jewel in any collection of pilot’s watches.

-In 1942, when the skies over Europe were dominated by the Nazi Luftwaffe fighter planes and the USAAF and RAF bombers delivering hundreds of thousands tons of death to German cities, military installations and industrial objects, the Swiss watchmaker have introduced the new Breitling Chronomat model, their first aviator watch equipped with a slide-ruler that was supposed to make navigator’s life a bit easier.
+In 1942, when the Lüftwaffe still dominated the skies over Europe, the USAAF and RAF bombers were already delivering hundreds of thousands of tons of death to German cities, military installations, and industrial objects.
+At this time, Breitling has introduced the then-new Chronomat: their first “aviator” equipped with a slide-ruler that, presumably, could make a navigator’s life a bit easier.
 With its ivory-white dial with a bright red central chronograph hand, lots of lume on hour and minute hands, as well as very ergonomic push-pieces, the timekeeper immediately became a living classic of industrial design.

-The watch was quite popular among pilots on both sides.
-In fact, it was so popular that in 1952 the Swiss company started selling another slide-rule watch: the Breitling Navitimer.
-The watch that long outlived the company itself.
+The Chronomat was popular among pilots on both sides.
+In fact, it was so popular that in 1952 the Swiss company started selling another slide-rule watch: the Navitimer.
+It was the collection that long outlived the original company itself.

-In 1986, seven years after Ernest Schneider took over the almost bankrupt company, the Navitimer was reborn as a 81600 model powered by a hand-wound Lemania 1872 movement to power all of its many functions.
+In 1986, seven years after Ernest Schneider took over the almost bankrupt company, the Navitimer was reborn as an 81600 model that used a hand-wound Lemania 1872 movement to power all of its many functions.

 The model was a great success among aviators and other wealthy people and since that time the Navitimer family keeps on growing adding new and new versions, including those in gold and complications models.

 This particular Breitling Navitimer 125th Anniversary chronograph watch is available in six different versions.
-At the time of writing this brief overview, you can order the 125th Anniversary Chronograph in stainless steel or in 18kt rose gold, with dials available in black, bronze or silver.
+At the time of writing this brief overview, you can order the 125th Anniversary Chronograph in stainless steel or in 18kt rose gold, with dials available in black, bronze, or silver.